MewCP LogoAStheTech

 1. Verify endpoint format: {server-name}/mcp/{tool-name}

-2. Use correct server name from documentation
+2. Use the correct server name from documentation

 3. Check available servers in your Curious Layer account